-Many self-employed people will be quick to tell you that getting and paying for health insurance is one of the biggest hassles they face.
-But this may change for the better under Obamacare, which provides new coverage options for the self-employed.
+Many self-employed people will be quick to tell you that getting and paying for health insurance is one of the biggest challenges they face.
+For some, however, the Affordable Care Act (Obamacare) may make things easier by providing new coverage options for the self-employed.

 Are You Self-Employed or an Employer?

-Before you start evaluating your options for health coverage, you need understand whether you are in fact considered self-employed under Obamacare.
+Before you start evaluating your options for health coverage, you need understand whether the Affordable Care Act thinks you're self-employed.

-The law says you are self-employed if you are an independent contractor or a sole proprietor without employees.
+The ACA says you are self-employed if you are an independent contractor or a sole proprietor without employees.
 (If you hire other independent contractors to do some work for you, you probably still qualify as self-employed.)
-Self-employed people can use the new health care marketplace to purchase individual health insurance plans.
+If you are self-employed, you can use Your Health Idaho to compare health insurance plans and sign up for the one that works best for you.

 If you aren’t sure whether the people who work for you are independent contractors or employees, read "Independent Contractor (Self-Employed) or Employee?" on the IRS website.

-What Obamacare Means for Self-Employed People in Idaho
+What the Affordable Care Act (Obamacare) Means for Self-Employed People in Idaho

-Here are six things self-employed people should know about the Obamacare health insurance reforms:
+Here are seven things self-employed people should know about the Affordable Care Act:

 - You can't be denied coverage or charged more because of pre-existing health conditions.
-If you've been turned down or priced out in the past, you should have new options for coverage under Obamacare.
+If you've been turned down or priced out in the past, you should have new options for coverage under the Affordable Care Act.

 - If you don't like your current plan, you can shop for new coverage at Your Health Idaho, the health insurance marketplace for Idaho.
-All plans offered by the marketplace offer a package of essential benefits, including hospitalization, prescription drug coverage, preventative care, and more.
+All plans offered by the marketplace include a package of essential benefits, such as hospitalization, prescription drug coverage, preventive care, and many others.

 - If you do qualify for subsidies, and your self-employment income fluctuates, your taxes could get more complicated.
-See just below for a discussion of this issue.
+For more on this issue see "How Obamacare May Affect You at Tax Time," below.

 You can go to Your Health Idaho to compare the features and costs of a variety of plans, and to determine whether you qualify for subsidies.
 When you’re ready, you can use the exchange to sign up for the plan you want.